Van-Goghbot/the-coderoom/docs/bezier.rst

 .. literalinclude:: dominoes_code/bezier_conversion.py
    :language: python
    :lines: 76 - 90
-   :highlight: 76, 88 - 99
+   :emphasize-lines: 76, 88 - 99
    :linenos:
    :lineno-start: 79

-In the `length_approximation method` each time a new length is calculated a dictionary called `t_map` is updated.
-Not only is this dictionary updated with the distance which corresponds with current t value being explored, but all the values of distance that exist between the previously calculated length and the current length to 3 decimal places are stored as keys to that t value.
+In the ``length_approximation method`` each time a new length is calculated a dictionary called ``t_map`` is updated.
+Not only is this dictionary updated with the distance which corresponds with current t value being explored, but all the values of distance that exist between the previously calculated length and the current length to 3 decimal places are stored as keys to that ``t`` value.

 This has the effect of any distance you look up effectively snapping to the closest t_value which distance has been calulated.